kanishka-linux/kawaii-player/README.md

         $ chmod +x hls_cmd_webkit

 	The 64-bit binary is built against Ubuntu 16.04 LTS as base and contains all python based dependencies.
-Users will have to install only non-python based dependencies like mpv/mplayer/ffmpegthumbnailer externally.
-The binary has been tested on Ubuntu, Mint and Fedora.
+Users will have to install only non-python based dependencies like mpv/mplayer/ffmpegthumbnailer externally using their native package manager.

 4. **Using setup.py** (Common method for all including gnu/linux, windows and other unix like systems):